single-right-quote/httpd.execline/README.md

 and place `text/html` in a file `Content-Type` in the same folder.

-the error response code has a generic fallback built into the script. there really should be support for a `-fallback` domain like with domain-level `default_headers`.
+the error response code has a generic fallback built into the script. you can override this using a `-fallback` domain folder, like with domain-level `default_headers`.

 #### `./visible-to-httpd/configuration/error_response_pages/` ###